ryanlj77/telos.contracts/telos.proxy/README.md

 # Telos Proxy Info
 This is an on-chain Telos contract that allows Telos proxy accounts to register additional information about themselves, such as name and website.
 This information is published on the Telos blockchain, is accessible via the [Sqrl Wallet](https://github.com/Telos-Foundation/Sqrl) and freely available to be republished.
 An example website that uses this information on the EOS chain is the [Aloha EOS Proxy Research Portal](https://www.alohaeos.com/vote/proxy).

-The contract should be published on the `telos.proxy` account on the Telos mainnet.
+The contract should be published on the `tlsproxyinfo` account on the Telos mainnet.

 ## GUI Usage